seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Exit FRIAR LAURENCE*

-What’s here? a cup, closed in my true love’s hand?
+What's here? a cup, closed in my true love's hand?
 Poison, I see, hath been his timeless end:
 O churl! drunk all, and left no friendly drop
 To help me after?
 I will kiss thy lips;